Walter O'MalleyWalter Francis O'Malley

 Primary position: Executive

-O’Malley would have let you conclude that he was weaving a dream, and his true expectations were more modest.
-A crafty poker player, he rarely showed his cards.
-But while he was quick with a joke and arm around the shoulder, he was, in fact, a happy and determined warrior.
-Anyone acquainted with the story of O’Malley’s life leading up to the day he assumed control of the Dodgers, understood that if the new chief knew anything, it was how to win.
+But while he was quick with a joke and arm around the shoulder, O'Malley was, in fact, a happy and determined warrior.
+Anyone acquainted with the story of O’Malley’s life leading up to the day he assumed control of the Dodgers understood that if the new chief knew anything, it was how to win.

 At Culver, where strength and discipline were the order of every day, O’Malley’s career as a bespectacled first baseman ended with a smashed nose.
 But he distinguished himself among his peers, winning election to a battalion office and becoming editor of the school newspaper.
-Later, at the University of Pennsylvania, he was the first, and only to date, person to be president of both the junior and senior classes.
+Later, at the University of Pennsylvania, he was the first student to be president of both the junior and senior classes.
 He was a dapper, constantly smiling young man with twinkling eyes and a quick mind.
 In a sign of things to come, he helped manage the school sports program and was honored as the most popular fellow in his class.

 After earning a law degree at Fordham University in the midst of the Great Depression, O’Malley built the fortune that would lead to an owner’s box at Ebbets Field.
 O’Malley, though, would say that his future happiness was set with his marriage to Kay Hanson.
 Literally the girl next door at the O’Malley family summer home on Long Island, Kay was a bright and beautiful young woman who tried to talk Walter out of loving her because she had been treated for cancer and worried about being a burden to him.
 With all the certainty he later displayed in business, Walter refused to be dissuaded.
 Irving Berlin’s “Always” became their song and the marriage would last a lifetime.
 He playfully nicknamed her, “My Manager.”

 In O’Malley’s first season as Dodgers president, only Bobby Thomson’s famous playoff home run for the Giants kept the team from going to the World Series.
-But with the likes of Jackie Robinson, Duke Snider and Carl Furillo on the field, the Dodgers grabbed the flag the next two years, establishing themselves as Yankees-style winners, except for one thing – they kept losing the Series to the Bronx Bombers.
-Finally, with Alston in the dugout, the Dodgers team that would become writer Roger Kahn’s “Boys of Summer” won the Fall Classic in 1955.
-O’Malley’s team had done what no Dodgers owner had ever done.
-He brought home a championship.
-There was joy in Flatbush.
+But with the likes of Jackie Robinson, Roy Campanella, Duke Snider and Carl Furillo on the field, the Dodgers grabbed the flag the next two years, establishing themselves as Yankees-style winners, except for one thing – they kept losing the Series to the Bronx Bombers.
+Finally, with Alston in the dugout, the Dodgers won the Fall Classic in 1955.
+O’Malley’s team had done what no Dodgers owner had ever done: They brought home a championship.

 Faced with leaving Brooklyn one way or another, he chose to be a pioneer and, along with New York Giants owner Horace Stoneham, made the big league game truly national.
-The choice ended an era in Brooklyn and began one in Los Angeles where O’Malley would make his vision of major baseball a reality.
-One season later, Stoneham would move his Giants to San Francisco.
+The choice ended an era in Brooklyn and began one in Los Angeles, where O’Malley would make his vision of major baseball a reality.

 The stadium was the key, and by 1957, O’Malley had already been working on it for a dozen years.
 He had consulted with legendary architect Buckminster Fuller, who imagined a geodesic dome for the Dodgers and experimented with engineer Emil Praeger on a small park nestled into the landscape at the famous Dodgertown Spring Training complex in Florida.